-- All First Steps-funded vendors shall complete, at minimum, baseline and post assessments of the primary adult client identified within each enrolled case using the Keys to Interactive Parenting Scale (KIPS).
-The initial KIPS should be completed within 45 days of enrollment if the child is older than 2 months; if less than 2 months old at enrollment, the initial KIPS should be done immediately after (not before) the child's 2-month birthday. - Thereafter, KIPS should be done at the following intervals during the first program year of enrollment: A 2nd KIPS should be done before the current year's data deadline if the case was enrolled by December 31 AND the child was age-eligible for KIPS by December 31.
-If not, then a 2nd KIPS is not required for data compliance, but highly recommended if there is any reason to believe the family may leave the program before the next program year starts. - For the 2nd and subsequent years of enrollment, KIPS needs to be scheduled for the beginning and end of the program year (prior to the data deadline).
+All First Steps-funded vendors shall complete, at minimum, baseline and post assessments of the primary adult client identified within each enrolled case using the Keys to Interactive Parenting Scale (KIPS).
+The initial KIPS should be completed within 45 days of enrollment if the child is older than 2 months; if less than 2 months old at enrollment, the initial KIPS should be done immediately after (not before) the child's 2-month birthday.
+Thereafter, KIPS should be done at the following intervals during the first program year of enrollment: A 2nd KIPS should be done before the current year's data deadline if the case was enrolled by December 31 AND the child was age-eligible for KIPS by December 31.
+If not, then a 2nd KIPS is not required for data compliance, but highly recommended if there is any reason to believe the family may leave the program before the next program year starts.
+For the 2nd and subsequent years of enrollment, KIPS needs to be scheduled for the beginning and end of the program year (prior to the data deadline).
 IF the case only received one KIPS during the first year of enrollment.
-If the case received 2 or more KIPS during the first year of enrollment, only one KIPS is required per year thereafter. - Regardless of how long a family has been served, or how long it has been since the family last received a KIPS, it is important to assess the family one final time within 30 days of exiting the program, if possible. - In addition to the KIPS, each family containing children aged 30 months or older shall have their interactive literacy behaviors assessed by a trained evaluator using the Adult-Child Interactive Reading Inventory (ACIRI).
-Each family educator making use of the ACIRI shall document his/her attendance at a First Steps sponsored training on the instrument.
-An initial ACIRI shall be performed within 45 days of enrollment if the child is 30 months or older; if less than 30 months old at enrollment, the initial ACIRI should be done immediately after (not before) the child's 30-month birthday. - Thereafter, ACIRI should be done at the following intervals during the first program year of enrollment: A 2nd ACIRI should be done before the current year's data deadline
+If the case received 2 or more KIPS during the first year of enrollment, only one KIPS is required per year thereafter.
+Regardless of how long a family has been served, or how long it has been since the family last received a KIPS, it is important to assess the family one final time within 30 days of exiting the program, if possible.
+In addition to the KIPS, each family containing children aged 30 months or older shall have their interactive literacy behaviors assessed by a trained evaluator using the Adult-Child Interactive Reading Inventory (ACIRI).
+Each family ducator making use of the ACIRI shall document his/her attendance at a First Steps sponsored training on the instrument.
+An initial ACIRI shall be performed within 45 days of enrollment if the child is 30 months or older; if less than 30 months old at enrollment, the initial ACIRI should be done imme • days of exiting the program, if possible.
+SC First Steps may conduct randomized KIPS/ACIRI reliability monitoring.
+Sample client videos may be requested for confidential scoring review and shall be maintained on site for potential review for a period spanning four months from the date of original administration. • Note that both the KIPS and ACIRI are utilized as assessments of adult behaviors and thus need not be completed with each adult-child pairing in the household.
+Post assessments should, however, assess the interactions of the same adult-child pairing observed during the baseline assessment. • Client demographic, program, referrals, connections to services, screening and assessment data shall be collected within the First Steps Data Collection System (FSDC).